tdarlic/making-embedded-systems/Week9/README.md

 - It could be easily adjusted to be used on any word width
 ### Cons
 - It is hard to understand without examining it in detail
+- Slower than Function E using the same principle

 ## Simplest and stupidest function that first pops into my mind (Function F)